Long-term changes in solar activity and irradiance: Reconstructions of past solar activity and irradiance

 Figure~\ref{fig:tsireconstructions} shows various TSI reconstructions extending back to at least 1700s.
 Some of these models have regularly been revised, refined, and updated.
 Nevertheless, often older versions are used in the literature ignoring the fact that newer versions, overriding the earlier ones, are available.
+We caution against using outdated reconstructions.
 In the top panel of the figure we show the older reconstructions (roughly older than 10 years), while the bottom panel shows more recent ones.
 Interestingly, the more recent reconstructions show a somewhat better consistency among them than the older ones.
 However, the disagreement remains.
 Thereby, various reconstructions show a lot of similarities on time scales of the solar cycle and less, while most of the disagreement now concerns the amplitude of the secular variability.
 Table \ref{tab:irradiancereconstructions} lists some key characteristics of TSI reconstructions that extend back to at least 1750.
-Most current series (17 out of 19 models from Table \ref{tab:irradiancereconstructions} covering 1700 to 1986) suggest a TSI difference between 1700 and 1986 of about -0.09--2.2 Wm$^{-2}$, with only one model \citep{egorova18} favouring a higher level of variability (see, however, Sect.~\ref{sec:dimmeststate}) of 3.5--5.5 Wm$^{-2}$.
+In this table we have grouped studies that used the same model together but provide a TSI difference between 1700 and 1986 only for the latest version of each model.
+Most series (21 out of 24 models from Table \ref{tab:irradiancereconstructions} covering 1700 to 1986) suggest a TSI difference between 1700 and 1986 of about -0.09--2.2 Wm$^{-2}$, with only two older models by \citet{hoyt_discussion_1993} and \citet[][this model should be, however, considered replaced by the newer SATIRE-family models]{fligge_solar_2000-1}, as well as that by \citet{egorova18} favouring a higher level of variability (see also Sect.~\ref{sec:dimmeststate}) of 3.5--5.5 Wm$^{-2}$.
+However, we note that the secular trend is not an intrinsic characteristic of all of the TSI reconstructions listed in Table \ref{tab:irradiancereconstructions}, since on many of them, especially the older ones \citep[e.g.][]{lean_estimating_1992,lean_reconstruction_1995,hoyt_discussion_1993,solanki_reconstruction_1999,fligge_solar_2000-1,bard_solar_2000,bard_comment_2007}, it was rather imposed based on information on the magnitude of variability found for Sun-like stars.
+These old studies relied heavily on many assumptions which were shown to be incorrect \citep[e.g.,][]{hall_chromospheric_2004,hall_activity_2009,wright_we_2004} and thus old TSI reconstructions using them to impose the secular trend should not be used.

 Figure \ref{fig:tsireconstructions_cosmogenic} shows some of the more recent TSI reconstructions extending back to at least 6000 BCE.
 Again, most of them show comparatively weak secular variations in TSI over the entire Holocene, and only the reconstruction by \citet[][]{egorova18} suggests higher variability.